Qiskit/ecosystem/README.md

 3. **Open a project submission issue**

-   Once you're ready, [make an
+   Once you're ready, [open an
    issue](https://github.com/qiskit-community/ecosystem/issues/new?assignees=octocat&labels=&projects=&template=submission.yml&title=%5BSubmission%5D%3A+)
    asking to add your project to the Ecosystem.
 This will automatically create a pull request adding your project to the repo.
 We'll review the pull request